CDSoft/sp/doc/sp.rst

 Alternatives in grammar rules describe several possible decompositions of a symbol.
 The infix pipe operator (``|``) is used to separate alternatives.
 ``A | B`` recognizes either an ``A`` or a ``B``.
-If both ``A`` and ``B`` can be matched only the first match is considered.
+If both ``A`` and ``B`` can be matched only the first longest match is considered.
-So the order of alternatives is very important.
+So the order of alternatives may be very important when two alternatives can match texts of the same size.
-If an alternative has an empty choice, it must be the last.
-Empty choices in other positions will be reported as syntax errors.

 For example to say that an ``atom`` is an *integer* or an *expression in paranthesis* you can write::